Accessibility statement for midandsouthessex.ics.nhs.uk

 Mid and South Essex Integrated Care system is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-Some PDFs and Word documents for example Board papers, may not meet accessibility standards – for example, they may not be structured so they’re accessible to a screen reader.
-This does not meet WCAG 2.1 success criterion 4.1.2 (name, role value).
+Many documents are not accessible in a number of ways including missing text alternatives and missing document structure.
+Some of our PDFs and Word documents are essential to providing our services.
+For example, our Board papers, may not meet accessibility standards as they may not be structured so they’re accessible to a screen reader.
+This does not meet WCAG 2.1 success criterion 4.1.2.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.